ibm-cloud-docs/openwhisk/functions-cli.md

   <dd>List a specified number of activations.
 The default is 30 activations and the maximum is 200 activations.</dd>

   <dt>`--since` <em>`DAY_OF_THE_WEEK`</em>, <em>`DAY`</em>, <em>`MONTH`</em>, <em>`YEAR`</em></dt>
   <dd>List activations that were created since the date specified.
-Measured in milliseconds.
+Duration is measured in milliseconds.
 Example: Th, 01, Jan 1970</dd>

   <dt>`--skip` <em>`NUMBER_OF_ACTIVATIONS`</em>, -s <em>`NUMBER_OF_ACTIVATIONS`</em></dt>
   <dd>Exclude a specified number of the most recent activations from the result.</dd>

   <dt>`--upto` <em>`DAY_OF_THE_WEEK`</em>, <em>`DAY`</em>, <em>`MONTH`</em>, <em>`YEAR`</em></dt>
   <dd>List activations that were created before the date specified.
-Measured in milliseconds.
+Duration is measured in milliseconds.
 Example: Th, 01, Jan 1970</dd>
   </dl>

 <br />**Example**